Skip to main content

 • An EVM wallet with a private key for signing.

-• USDC deposited in a Gateway Wallet contract (see the buyer quickstart).
+• Deposited USDC in a Gateway Wallet contract (see the buyer quickstart).

 • Familiarity with EIP-712 typed data signing.